ozanMSFT/pytorch-wiki/Developer-FAQ.md

 ### My PR was rejected for being "too small" &mdash; what gives!?

 Each PR takes costly machine and developer time.
 "Small" PRs that may correct a spelling error or making a tiny grammar change are simply not worth the cost.

+## PyTorch Numerics

+### Does PyTorch distinguish between different types of NaN like C++ does?

+No. PyTorch treats NaNs like Python does: there is only one floating point NaN and a complex number is NaN if either its real part is NaN, its imaginary part is NaN, or both parts are NaN.

 ## Warnings